 - Evo-devo, i.e., evolutionary developmental biology, as with rsr.org/evo-devo-undermining-darwinism.

 - Whale "evolution" is being crushed in the industry-wide "big squeeze" as fossil finds continue to compress any time available for evolution.
 To not violate its own plot, the Darwinist story doesn't start animals evolving back into the sea until the cast includes land animals suitable to undertake the legendary journey.
 The recent excavation of whale fossils on an island of the Antarctic Peninsula further compresses the already absurdly fast 10 million years to allegedly evolve from the land back to the sea, down to as little as one million years, by this assessment in 2016 based on various techniques that produced various published dates.
 (See the evidence that falsifies the canonical whale evolution story at rsr.org/whales.)

 - get mummy DNA and rewrite human history with a thousand years of ancient Egyptian mummy DNA

 - find a few footprints and rewrite human history with allegedly 5.7 million-year-old human footprints in Crete

-- re-date an old skull and rewrite human history with a very human skull dated at 325,000 years old and redated in the Journal of Physical Anthropology in 2017 as described in the UK's Independent, "A skull found in China [40 years ago] could re-write our entire understanding of human evolution."
+- re-date an old skull and rewrite human history with a very human skull dated at 325,000 years old and redated in the Journal of Physical Anthropology at about 260,000 years old and described in the UK's Independent, "A skull found in China [40 years ago] could re-write our entire understanding of human evolution."

 - the oldest language in India, Dravidian, with 80 derivatives spoken by 214 million people, appeared on the subcontinent only about 4,500 years ago, which means that there is no evidence for human language for nearly 99% of the time that humans were living in Asia.
 (Ha!
 See rsr.org/origin-of-language for the correct explanation.)